 Among younger children, suicide attempts are often impulsive and may be caused by feelings of sadness, confusion, anger and other problems, according to the American Academy of Child & Adolescent Psychology.
 Among teenagers, suicide may be seen as a way to solve feelings of stress, self-doubt, pressure to succeed, disappointment or loss.

-New research also shows that the crisis is growing among young people who identify as lesbian, gay, bisexual or questioning.
-Half of LGBTQ teens age 13 to 17 seriously considered attempting suicide in the past year, and 18 percent actually made a suicide attempt, according to the Trevor Project’s 2022 National Survey.
+New research also shows that the crisis is growing among young people who identify as lesbian, gay, bisexual, transgender or questioning.
+Half of LGBTQ teens age 13 to 17 seriously considered attempting suicide in the past year, and 18% actually made a suicide attempt, according to the Trevor Project’s 2022 national survey.
 That’s a rate twice as high as the rate of all U.S. teens, which is 9 percent.

 Whatever the reasons behind the rise in child and youth suicide, the latest numbers show that the U.S. is losing 20 teens a day to suicide, according to data from the Centers for Disease Control and Prevention.
 And nearly half of all youth suicides involve a firearm.